 You just can't ignore the extreme rainfall amounts, the scenes of rushing water and the homes and businesses destroyed by flooding without thinking: "Am I at risk?
 Are my savings enough or should I buy flood insurance?"
 Our risk of flooding is changing as both the intensity and frequency of storms reach dangerous levels.
 For the safety of your family and your financial security, re-consider buying flood insurance.

 The severity and frequency of extreme rainfall are both increasing due to the reality of warmer oceans, greater humidity in the atmosphere and overwhelmed, aging drainage systems.
 "Increased moisture in the air and unusually heavy rainfall are classic signals of climate change.
 As the world warms, storms are able to feed on warmer ocean waters, and the air is able to hold and dump more water.
 These trends have led to a pronounced increase in intense rainfall events and an increase in flooding risk.
-In the Southeastern US, extreme precipitation has increased 27 percent from 1958 to 2012."

 The old excuses — It doesn't flood here, It hasn't flooded in 40 years, The flood map says low risk — no longer apply.
 Have you based your decision to purchase flood insurance on the urban myths of past floods?
 Understandable, but wrong.
 Have you heard folks, after an extreme flood, say "we now have 100 years before the next flood"?
 Also, wrong.
 Statistics for extreme storms "make major assumptions that the climate of the past is the same as the climate of today — that's no longer a very good assumption."